AugustBoesen/portfolio-nextjs-tailwind-flowbite/README.md

 # Severi Boesen - A portfolio website

 This is a portfolio website created with NextJS, Tailwind CSS and Flowbite React.
+It is a single-page website with several components, so read the instructions before diving in.

 ## Installation
 1. Pull main branch